jberall/material2-country-select/src/app/material2-country-select/README.md

-This is an Angular 5 Country DropDown List and getCountryName Function.
+This is an Angular 5 Country DropDown List and FunctionsService.

 Currently supports english and french.

 This module will render a material2 select with a list of countries.